 - An appendix explaining any filters or comparisons used in the report.

 The data shown in the charts is calculated at month-end.
-Complete data for the completed month is generally available by the fifth day of the current month.
+Complete data for the completed month is generally available by the third day of the current month.
+Until that time, you may see partial data or no data for the previous month.

 Six listing and sales activity data tables are available to include in reports, and brokers may also export this data as a .csv file.
 The data tables and export function help brokers see the aggregated numbers behind the visuals.